projectchrono/chrono/doxygen/documentation/manuals/chrono/motors.md

 ![](http://www.projectchrono.org/assets/manual/pic_ChLinkMotorRotation.png)

 Reactions and joint rotations/velocities are computed with respect to the *master frame*, that is frame F2.
-For example use ChLinkMotorRotation::GetMotorRot(), ChLinkMotorRotation::GetMotorRot_dt() and ChLinkMotorRotation::GetMotorRot_dtdt() to get the current motor angle, angular velocity, angular acceleration.
-Note that the angle is computed by keeping track of multiple rotations, so it is not limited in the -PI..+PI periodic range; otherwise you might use GetMotorRotPeriodic() and GetMotorRotTurns().
+For example use ChLinkMotorRotation::GetMotorAngle(), ChLinkMotorRotation::GetMotorAngleDer() and ChLinkMotorRotation::GetMotorAngleDer2() to get the current motor angle, angular velocity, angular acceleration.
+Note that the angle is computed by keeping track of multiple rotations, so it is not limited in the -PI..+PI periodic range; otherwise you might use GetMotorAngleWrapped() and GetMotorNumTurns().

 Note that angles are considered in [rad], not in degrees!.
 Ex. a 180° turn = PI [rad] = 3.1415 [rad] etc. Same for angular velocity, that is [rad/s], and angular acceleration, that is in [rad/s^2].